57total views of outputs

-I am a registered nurse and senior lecturer, combining experience across clinical practice, education, quality improvement and research.
-I have a BSc (Hons) in Nursing, and a master’s degree in Neuroscience from Kings College London.
-I gained a postgraduate certificate in interprofessional education and a Doctorate from London South Bank University.
-I joined the School of Health and Social Care in 2005, teaching neuroscience care to health care professionals at undergraduate and post-graduate level.
-I am the course director of the BSc and MSc post-graduate professional courses in neuroscience nursing.
+I am a registered adult nurse and senior lecturer, combining experience across clinical practice, education, quality improvement and research.
+I have a BSc (Hons) in Nursing, and a MSc in Neuroscience from Kings College London.
+I gained a postgraduate certificate in Interprofessional Education and a Doctor of Philosophy from London South Bank University.
+I joined the School of Health and Social Care in 2005, teaching neuroscience care to health care professionals at undergraduate and postgraduate level.
+I am the course director for the BSc and MSc post-graduate professional courses in neuroscience nursing.

 My research interests are in acquired brain injury.
 My masters research project examined a surrogate marker S-100 after stroke